 SAGE Publishing is committed to disseminating high-quality research and engaged scholarship globally.
-Through partnerships with several global initiatives including Research4Life, INASP and eIFL, we are pleased to offer access to hundreds of our research journals to institutions in developing countries for free or at a greatly reduced price.
-In recent years we have sought and established partnerships with a growing number of important global initiatives to ensure that students, researchers and policy makers in the poorest nations have access to the latest leading peer-reviewed research in science, medicine and the social sciences.
+Through partnerships with several global initiatives including Research4Life, INASP and eIFL, we are pleased to offer 1,000 journals, eBooks and other digital resources, to institutions in developing countries for free or at a greatly reduced price.
+This ensures that students, researchers and policy makers in the poorest nations have access to the latest peer-reviewed research in business, the humanities, social science, science, technology and medicine.

 INASP works to strengthen research systems in developing and emerging countries to enable global communication, knowledge, and networks.
 INASP’s goal is to put research and knowledge at the heart of development by supporting individuals and institutions to produce, share and use research and knowledge which can transform lives.
 Their programmes focus on creating strong partnerships, building local capacity and bringing together different partners involved in the production and use of knowledge

 The Faculty of the New School University in New York launched The Journal Donation Project in 1990.
 The principal objective of the Project is to assist in rebuilding major research and teaching libraries in countries that have fallen victim to political or economic deprivation through the provision of current subscriptions and back volume sets of English language scholarly, professional and current events journals.